Salò, or the 120 Days of Sodom: Censorship

 Salò has been banned in several countries, because of its graphic portrayals of rape, torture and murder—mainly of people thought to be younger than eighteen years of age.
-The film remains banned in several countries and sparked numerous debates among critics and censors about whether or not it constituted pornography due to its nudity and graphic depiction of sex acts.
+The film remains banned in several countries and sparked numerous debates among critics and censors about whether or not it constituted pornography due to its nudity and graphic depiction of sexual acts.

 The film was rejected by the British Board of Film Censors (BBFC) in January 1976.
 It was first screened at the Old Compton Street Cinema Club in Soho, London in 1977, in an uncut form and without certification from BBFC secretary James Ferman; the premises were raided by the Metropolitan Police after a few days.
 A cut version prepared under Ferman's supervision, again without formal certification, was subsequently screened under cinema club conditions for some years.
 In 2000, in an uncut form, the film was finally passed for theatrical and video distribution in the United Kingdom.

 The film was not banned in the United States and received a limited release in October 1977; it was, however, banned in Ontario, Canada.
 In 1994, an undercover policeman in Cincinnati, Ohio, rented the film from a local gay bookstore and then arrested the owners for "pandering".
 A large group of artists, including Martin Scorsese and Alec Baldwin, and scholars signed a legal brief arguing the film's artistic merit; the Ohio state court dismissed the case because the police violated the owners' Fourth Amendment rights, without reaching the question of whether the film was obscene.